OpenNebula/docs/source/operation/users_groups_management/chmod.rst

 |image1|

-This view is designed to easily undestand what the purpose of each ACL is.
+This view is designed to easily understand what the purpose of each ACL is.
 You can create new ACLs by clicking on the ``New`` button at the top.
 A dialog will pop up:

 |image2|

-In the creation dialog you can easily define the resouces affected by the rule and the permissions that are granted upon them.
+In the creation dialog you can easily define the resources affected by the rule and the permissions that are granted upon them.

 How Permission is Granted or Denied
 ===================================